Nimra-Iman/Seaborn/README.md

-# Seaborn new files are currently uploading
+# Seaborn all files are uploaded